-- (2) The Board has determined that all members of the committee meet the independence standards of the NYSE. - (3) Ms. Elsenhans is transitioning from the Board effective as of the Annual Meeting. - (4) Mr. Rusnack is retiring from the Board effective as of the Annual Meeting. - (5) As the Non-Executive Chairman of the Board of Directors, Mr. Rusnack serves as an alternate director of all committees for any committee member not in attendance at a committee meeting.
+(2) The Board has determined that all members of the committee meet the independence standards of the NYSE.

+(3) As the Non-Executive Chairman of the Board of Directors, Mr. Fix serves as an alternate director of all committees for any committee member not in attendance at a committee meeting.